-- Access sources of information to support clinical decisions regarding assessment and intervention/management. - Critically evaluate information sources and apply that information to appropriate populations, and integrate evidence in provision of speech-language pathology services.
+- Access sources of information to support clinical decisions regarding assessment and intervention/management. - Critically evaluate sources before applying that information to appropriate populations. - Integrate evidence into various areas of clinical practice.

 Concern for Individuals Served

 - Show evidence of care, compassion, and appropriate empathy during interactions with everyone served, family members, caregivers, and any others involved in care. - Encourage active involvement of the individual served in his or her own care.